-Many classic cocktails, tiki drinks and soda fountain drinks use orgeat syrup as a component of the drink.
+Many classic cocktails, tiki drinks and soda fountain drinks use orgeat syrup as an important flavour component.
 It is most famous for contributing to the original Mai Tai, but it can be found in many other classics including the Scorpion, Japanese cocktail and the traditional French drink called the Momisette.
 Orgeat, sometimes called “French Orgeat”, is simply a sweetened almond syrup with a little orange flower water.
 The origins of this syrup are interesting, and the taste and versatility in drinks are impressive.
-However, finding orgeat can be hard in some locals, and finding a bar that stocks it, may even harder.
-If you can find it, buy a bottle, you won’t be disappointed.
-If you can’t find a bottle, I will provide a simple recipe to make your own orgeat.

 Orgeat (pronounced “or-zat”) is the French form of the word which originated from the Italian word orzata which means almond.
 The Spanish word Horchata or orxata has a similar origin.
 This syrup is an oil-water emulsion of the oils in the almond.
 This makes orgeat very similar to milk.
 Before using almonds, these emulsions were made with barley.

 Note: an emulsion is simply a mixture of two unblendable substances.
 The two substances are separated, but because they form very small droplets, they do not easily separate out, so instead of forming layers, they form a cloudy liquid.
 Milk, butter, hollandaise and mayonnaise are all emulsions.